cenacrharsh/coding-ninja-social-media-node/readme.md

 - To create a session cookie
 - To store the logged in user's information in an encrypted format in the cookie

+### connect-mongo

+- our session cookie gets reset everytime our server starts, hence we store it in a DB - Mongo Store